keithalewis/lac/README.md

 A key token does not include the beginning less than character.

-Note that a token consisting of the single greater than character (`>`) is converted to a predefined key token that adds a key and value to a dictionary.

 ## Types

 The scalar types used by `libffi` are `schar`, `uchar`, `sshort`, `ushort`,